 BODY & MATTER, 2025 -

-The Body and Matter series is a study that explores both the relationships between materials and the dynamics of human interaction, through interventions and additions applied to plaster sculptures with various materials.
+Body & Matter is a series of sculptural research that explores both the relationships between materials and the dynamics of human interaction through interventions and additions applied to plaster sculptures.

-The starting point of the series is the embodiment of the body as a metaphor in plaster: a fragile, malleable surface that gains new meaning with every touch added to it.
-Materials such as glass, metal, plastic, or recycled objects that come into contact with these forms transcend their role as mere substances; each becomes a symbolic element pointing to different aspects of human relationships.
+The starting point of this series lies in the embodiment of the body as a metaphor within plaster: a fragile and malleable surface that transforms and accumulates meaning with every contact, with every gesture brought to it.
+The materials that come into relation with these forms — glass, metal, plastic, and others — move beyond their simple status as matter; each becomes a symbolic element, revealing different dimensions of human relationships.

-One of the central questions of the series is how the same material, subjected to different processes, can yield opposite outcomes.
-For example, glass shattered from recycled bottles takes on a sharp and dangerous form, while Murano glass, meticulously crafted, assumes a delicate and aesthetic appearance.
-This transformation reveals how a material’s potential is shaped into a completely different experience through force, care, or even chance.
+One of the central questions of this series concerns the way in which the same material, subjected to different processes, can produce opposite results.
+Glass, for example, made from recycled and broken bottles, takes on a sharp, almost threatening form, while Murano glass, shaped with precision and care, unfolds in a delicate and refined expression.
+This transformation highlights the way a material’s potential can be directed toward a radically different experience through force, care, or even chance.

-Body and Matter invites viewers to reflect on both material and human levels: How do different materials interact with one another?
-What harmonies or conflicts emerge from these encounters?
-And ultimately, as humans, do we not create a similar field of transformation and interaction in the relationships we form with each other?
+Body & Matter thus invites the viewer into a reflection that is both material and human: how do different materials interact with one another?
+What kinds of harmonies, tensions, or conflicts emerge from their encounter?
+And ultimately, as human beings, do we not also construct a similar space of transformation and interaction through the relationships we weave with one another?

 verre de murano #1, 2025